Human Rights Strategies

 Maastricht Centre for Human Rights, Maastricht University, Faculty of Law, will host AHRI 2021 on 27-28 August 2021.

-The theme of the conference opens up the possibility to study and discuss all kinds of strategies that are being deployed by a plethora of actors who wish to further the cause of human rights.
+The theme of the 2021 AHRI Conference opens up the possibility to study and discuss all kinds of strategies that are being used by a plethora of actors who wish to further the cause of human rights.
 This topic is not only interesting from a human rights perspective (both from the point of view of victims and alleged perpetrators), but it is also a thought-provoking issue for criminologists, sociologists, anthropologists, and political scientists.

 Confirmed speakers include:

 Prof. Rashida Manjoo (recently retired from the University of Cape Town and former UN Special Rapporteur on Violence Against Women)

 Prof. Michael Stein (Harvard University)

 We invite anyone interested in these issues to submit an abstract, and/or to propose a topic for a breakout session for consideration under the following tracks:

 Abstracts and proposals for breakout sessions not directly linked to the three tracks will also be considered.